 A big part of my job as a family photographer is chasing a combination of children and light.

 Two of my favorites wrapped into one bundle of loving chaos.
 One of the first things I tell photographers in my 1:1 mentor sessions is master patience and follow the light!
-Sounds pretty Zen huh?
+Sounds pretty Zen, huh?
 No seriously.
-So much of our job as family portrait photographers is wrangling children, keeping parents at ease and chasing light!
-New York City late fall can be especially tricky with chilly weather, shorter days and a limited window of time with a child during family portrait sessions.
+So much of our job as family portrait photographers are wrangling children, keeping parents at ease, and chasing light.
+New York City early winter can be \ tricky with shorter days, and a limited window of time with a child during family portrait sessions.

 Right as our light was about to be gone, we found our opportunity of stillness and cuddles for some beautiful portraits on the floor.
 (The imaginary purple dancing bear and butterfly winking in my lens for the win!)
-I always wonder who is more entertained by my foolery to get the shot, parent or child?
+I wonder who is more entertained by my foolery to get the shot, parent, or child?
 I’m ok with both.
-Looking forward to another great year!